Under pressure, Pompeo insists US 'not covering up' Khashoggi murder

 The White House's inaction was immediately slammed by US lawmakers, including members of Trump's own Republican party.

-Senator Michael McCaul, the top Republican on the House Foreign Affairs Committee, said he was "deeply troubled" by the letter he received from the Trump administration regarding the Khashoggi case, adding it did not meet the requirements set out by the Magnitsky Act.
+Congressman Michael McCaul, the top Republican on the House Foreign Affairs Committee, said he was "deeply troubled" by the letter he received from the Trump administration regarding the Khashoggi case, adding it did not meet the requirements set out by the Magnitsky Act.

 "Jamal's murder was appalling.
 The lesson of this terrible event needs to be that intimidation and violence by any government against peaceful dissent will be met with strong disapproval by responsible nations.

 "Everyone involved in this gruesome crime must be identified and held accountable," McCaul said in a statement.

 Patrick Leahy, a Democratic senator from Vermont, said in a statement on Friday that if the administration ignores the Magnitsky Act, it would "share the blame for attempting to cover up the crime and for helping those responsible to evade justice".

 "It is long past time that the President stop shielding those who brutally murdered Jamal Khashoggi, an American resident and journalist," Leahy said.

 However, missing the Magnitsky deadline appears to be the latest attempt by the Trump administration to shield top Saudi rulers from being held accountable for Khashoggi's murder.